-UPDATED 3-12-18: The UMC board, in response to the Office of Open Government direction reported below, and open records requetss from the Open Government Coalition and others, the United Medical Center board has released the audio of the closed part of a December board meeting.
+UPDATED 3-12-18: In response to the Office of Open Government direction reported below, and open records requests from the Open Government Coalition and others, the United Medical Center board has released the audio of the closed part of a December board meeting.
 That closing was unlawful, according to the OOG review of the incident in response to a Coalition complaint.
 Peter Jamison's latest reporting in the Post today is here.
 The recording is here.
-The board had earlier sounded a defiant note and threatened to take legal action to stop the order to publlish.
+The board had earlier sounded a defiant note and threatened to take legal action to stop the order to publish.

 The board of United Medical Center, the District’s last remaining public hospital, violated the law in voting in secret session December 13, 2017, to close the hospital obstetrics unit that serves a low-income area in southeast Washington, D.C.

 An opinion (available at link below), released late today (26) by the D.C.
 Office of Open Government, in response to a complaint by the Open Government Coalition, finds violations of the law and requires the hospital board to publish the audio recording of the discussion and vote (closed sessions must be taped) since the actual discussion shows there was no reason it should not have been public.